Winston Peters: Foreign affairs

 From 6 to 12 April, Peters began his visit to the United States of America, beginning in New York, speaking at the United Nations.
 Peters then travelled to Washington D.C., where he met with numerous prominent American political figures including Senator Lindsey Graham.
 Peters then concluded his tour after meeting with U.S. Secretary of State Antony Blinken, where Peters indicated a shift in longstanding New Zealand Foreign Policy, with a desire for a closer partner between New Zealand and the United States expressed.
-This sparked some controversy among New Zealanders, including former Prime Minister Helen Clark, whom Peters previously served as Foreign Minister Under, who stated that closer ties to the United States would compromise New Zealand's independent foreign policy approach, as well as the governments approach to being a part of AUKUS, calling it "Profoundly undemocratic".
+This sparked some controversy among New Zealanders, including former prime minister Helen Clark, whom Peters previously served as foreign minister Under, who stated that closer ties to the United States would compromise New Zealand's independent foreign policy approach, as well as the governments approach to being a part of AUKUS, calling it "Profoundly undemocratic".
 Peters responded, saying Clark "would regret the comments she's making" and that the "decision to at least explore association with AUKUS Pillar 2 was no different to the policy of the previous Labour Government".

 Peters announced on 22 April that New Zealand would spend NZ$7 million on a humanitarian aid package for Ethiopia and Somalia to help tackle regional food insecurity.
 Additionally on 22 April, Peters stated that New Zealand will recognise the State of Palestine at some point in the future, saying that it was a matter of "when not if".
 However, Peters did state that recognition would have to come at a later date, and would not encompass recognition of Hamas as its own entity.
 This indicated a shift in Israel–New Zealand relations, with New Zealand being open to fully adopting the proposed Two-State Solution by the United Nations.

 Peters has criticised Bob Carr, formerly the premier of New South Wales and the Australian minister for foreign affairs, for his criticism of AUKUS, including a seminar he gave in Wellington against it with Helen Clark in April 2024.
-After Peters appeared on RNZ on 2 May and made explicit comments about Carr, Carr announced he would sue Peters for defamation, culminating in the Carr-Peters scandal.
+After Peters appeared on RNZ on 2 May and made explicit comments about Carr, Carr announced he would sue Peters for defamation.

-In early May 2024, Peters confirmed that he would lead a delegation of New Zealand MPs including Health Minister and Pacific Peoples Minister Dr Shane Reti, Climate Change Minister Simon Watts, the NZ Parliament's Foreign Affairs, Defence and Trade Committee chairperson Tim van de Molen, and Labour's foreign affairs spokesperson David Parker on a tour of five Pacific countries Solomon Islands, Papua New Guinea, Vanuatu, New Caledonia and Tuvalu between 11 and 18 May.
+In early May 2024, Peters confirmed that he would lead a delegation of New Zealand MPs including Health Minister and Pacific Peoples Minister Shane Reti, Climate Change Minister Simon Watts, the NZ Parliament's Foreign Affairs, Defence and Trade Committee chairperson Tim van de Molen, and Labour's foreign affairs spokesperson David Parker on a tour of five Pacific countries Solomon Islands, Papua New Guinea, Vanuatu, New Caledonia and Tuvalu between 11 and 18 May.
 Besides strengthening bilateral relations, other key issues include climate change, development policies and stability.
 On 12 May, Peters met with Solomon Islands Prime Minister Jeremiah Manele, who had succeeded Manasseh Sogavare following the 2024 Solomon Islands general election.
 On 14 May, Peters cancelled plans to visit New Caledonia in response to the 2024 New Caledonia unrest.